 Community Service Learning (CSL) is a partnership between UNI and community non-profit organizations.
 Qualified students work at off-campus positions while earning Federal Work-Study funds.
 Student employees receive pay through UNI.
 Students who do not originally have work-study on their award, may still qualify for CSL.
 For more information about Community Service Learning visit our webpage or email email@example.com.

-America Reads is a Federal Work-Study program.
-It provides after school tutoring for schools in the community.
-In the 2016-17 school year, America Reads is partnered with Lincoln Elementary School in Cedar Falls to offer an after school program called Paw Pride.
-For more information about America Reads, please visit the College of Education Literacy Education webpage.
+America Reads is a Federal Work-Study program that provides after school tutoring for schools in the community.
+During the 2018-19 school year, America Reads is partnered with Lincoln Elementary School in Cedar Falls to offer an after school program focusing on literacy.
+For more information about America Reads, please visit the Literacy Education webpage in the Department of Curriculum and Instruction, College of Education.